Learn How to Spot Avalanche Danger, What Equipment You Need, and How to Use it.

-Probing without a beacon is significantly harder, but when it comes to somebody you care about you've got to do what you've got to do.
-The process used is called "spot probing"and in this process you will probe up to 6 feet deep in likely burial spots.
-Likely burial spots include a fall line below the last-seen-area, around the victims equipment left on the surface, above and below rocks and trees, depressions, curves, and at the toe of the debris pile.
-Probing more areas for the victim is more helpful than probing deeper than 6 feet (as studies show that below 6 feet victims rarely survive.
+Probing without a beacon is significantly harder and more time-consuming, however, the worst method is better than no method.
+"Spot Probing" is the method you will use if you don't have a beacon.
+In this process you will probe up to 6ft. deep in likely burial locations; these include: a fall line below the last-seen area, around any equipment seen on the surface, above and below rocks and trees, depressions, curves, and at the toe of the debris pile.
+Probing in multiple areas is more effective that probing deeper than 6ft. as studies show victims lower that 6ft. rarely survive.

 With a Group

-If a beacon is used all the better, however, with a group more people are able to spread out (about 50 centimeters from each other, probing in three spots 50 centimeters from the other strike).
-Searchers line up wrist-to-wrist and probe 3 holes in a line about 50 centimeters apart, move forward one step and repeat.
-Probing about 6 feet each time.
+With a group more people are able to spread out and begin probing in three spots (50 centimeters from the last strike).
+Searchers line up wrist-to-wrist and probe 3 holes in a line about 50 centimeters apart, move forward one step and repeat; probing approximately 6 feet each time.

-Shoveling would seem to be a fairly basic task, however in the case of an avalanche rescue shoveling is much more intense.
-Many times you are required to move tons of snow in a race against time if survival is on your mind.
+Shoveling would seem to be a fairly basic task, however, in the case of an avalanche rescue, shoveling is more intense and strenuous.
+More often than not you are required to move a mountain of snow in a race against time to save a victims life.

-After probing the area and making a strike on the victim, leave the probe in place as a marker and check the burial depth.
-The burial depth will help in determining the final hole size, and therefore help in determining how far you must start digging from the probe to keep the hole from falling in on itself and preserving the victim's air pocket.
-Start digging your hole away from the probe by 1.5 x the burial depth.
-Start by moving snow out the sides of the hole, then once the snow surface rises above your waist move snow out the back of your hole.
+After probing the area and making a strike on the victim, leave the probe in place as a marker and check for burial depth.
+Burial depth will help you determine the final hole size and where to begin digging in order to keep the hole from collapsing in on itself.
+Start digging your hole away from the probe by 1.5x the burial depth.
+Begin by moving snow out the sides of the hole, then once the snow surface rises above your waist, move snow out the back of the hole.
 Attempt to get to the victim's face as soon as possible, then establish an airway by uncovering the victim's head and chest.

-Follow the same steps as above, however, two shovelers should begin digging directly downhill of the probe strike, while the rest of your group should begin digging behind them at about 1.5 x the burial depth.
+Follow the same procedure as above, however, two shovelers should begin digging directly downhill of the probe strike, while the rest of the group should begin their dig behind them at about 1.5x the burial depth.